Pocatello, Idaho

-Pocatello (/ˈpoʊkəˈtɛloʊ/) is the county seat of and largest city in Bannock County, with a small portion on the Fort Hall Indian Reservation in neighboring Power County, in the southeastern part of the U.S. state of Idaho.
-It is the principal city of the Pocatello metropolitan area, which encompasses all of Bannock County.
-As of the 2020 census the population of Pocatello was 56,320.
+Pocatello (/ˈpoʊkəˈtɛloʊ/) is the county seat of and the largest city in Bannock County, with a small portion on the Fort Hall Indian Reservation in neighboring Power County, containing the city's airport.
+It is the principal city of the Pocatello metropolitan area, which encompasses all of Bannock County in the southeastern part of the U.S. state of Idaho.